premAI-io/prem-studio-tutorials/tutorials/_template/README.md

 # Export your API key
 export API_KEY=your-api-key-here

+# Navigate to the TypeScript directory from the repository root
+cd tutorials/[tutorial-folder]/typescript

-# Run the script using bun (recommended)
+# Run the script using bun
 bun script.ts

-# Or using Node.js with ts-node
-npx ts-node script.ts

-# Or using Node.js with tsx
-npx tsx script.ts
 ```

 ### Python